 As any mom wanting to lose weight would tell you, I immediatly wanted to learn how my friend had done it.
 Did she starve herself and workout a million hours a day?
 I was always assuming that the latest craze would not work for me.
-She briefly told me about this book she had read and how it didn’t “require” any additional exercise.
+She briefly told me about It All Starts with Food which she had read and how it didn’t “require” any additional exercise.
 (Note: I am intimidated by rigorous exercise because of the delicacy of my knee – I sustained a huge knee injury in 2008 that has given me limits on what I can and cannot do.)

 So, at this point I knew there was a book with a plan that had worked for a friend and no crazy exercise.
 I was sold.
 I went to my Amazon app right at soccer practice and ordered the book.
 It arrived two days later.
 Over a few days read the book – skimming through some parts that were too much to maintain my attention – a lot of science-y talk.
 I went online and searched for recipes and stories of experiences.
 I was sold and had nothing to lose, but weight!

 Whole30 is not a weight loss program.
 It is a nutritional cleanse of sorts that gets you to retrain your mind on foods and your needs.
 It’s not meant to be followed for a 1,000,000 days.
 At minimum you need to commit for 30.
 After that you decide how much longer.

 That Sunday I went to Publix with a big list of what I could buy and ingredients that I needed to stay clear from.
 It was difficult.
 Sugar is a big NO NO on Whole30.
 You’ll be surprised how sugar is added to SO MANY foods.
 Finding a chicken broth that doesn’t have sugar (or any of its forms) listed as an ingredient it so difficult.
 I challenge you to go to your market and find one.